nkg114mc/c-gomoku-cli/README.md

 This notation is common among many Gomoku/Renju applications.
 (For example, you can acquire a pos notation text by using "getpos" command in Yixin-Board).

-###Sampling (advanced)
+### Sampling (advanced)

 Sampling is used to record various position and engine outputs in a game, as well as the final game result.
-These can be used as training data, which can be used to fit the parameters of a chess engine evaluation, otherwise known as supervised learning.
+These can be used as training data, which can be used to fit the parameters of a gomoku engine evaluation, otherwise known as supervised learning.
 Sample record is usually in binary format easy for engine to process, meanwhile a human readable and easily parsable CSV file can also be generated.
 Note that only game which result is not "win by time forfeit" or "win by opponent illegal move" will be recorded.

-Syntax is `-sample [freq=%f] [format=csv|bin|bin_lz4] [file=%s] `.
+Syntax is `-sample [freq=%f] [format=csv|bin|bin_lz4] [file=%s]`.
 Example `-sample freq=0.25 format=csv file=out.csv `.

 + `freq` is the sampling frequency (floating point number between `0` and `1`).
 Defaults to `1` if omitted.
 + `file` is the name of the file where samples are written.
 Defaults to `sample.[csv|bin|bin.lz4]` if omitted.